Beast with a Gun: Production

 The film was shot I.C.E.T.
 De Paolis Studios in Milan and on location in and around Ancona.

 Release

 La belva col mitra was distributed theatrically by C.I.A. in Italy on October 29, 1977.
 It grossed a total of 813,891,000 Italian lira domestically.
 It was released in the United States variously as Beast with a Gun, The Human Beast, and Mad Dog Killer.

 The American VIDCREST VHS release was titled "Mad Dog".

 The film is featured in Quentin Tarantino's Jackie Brown where the characters Louis Gara (Robert De Niro) and Melanie (Bridget Fonda) are watching it.

+Cancelled Sequel

+A sequel to the film was discussed but never materialised which would have had Vitalli escape prison again this time to seek revenge against a gangster that killed his sister.
+Richard Harrison would have also returned this time reluctantly joining forces with Vitalli to take out the gangster.
+The film would have ended with Vitalli faking his death escaping to the USA.